Course Content

 5. Once the transaction containing the MsgReportData is delivered, the reports are then checked to assure that the minimum number of validators have reported the data and once that is assured, the request is added to the PendingResolveList.

-6. At the end of the block, the oracle script execute code is then run and its results saved on-chain.
+6. At the end of the block, the data script execute code is then run and its results saved on-chain.

 Data Request Flow